w3f/polkadot-wiki/docs/glossary.md

 ## Substrate

 A modular framework for building blockchains.
-Polkadot is build using Substrate.
+Polkadot is built using Substrate.
 Chains built with Substrate will be easy to connect as parachains.

 ## Tabling